tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

 reasonable enough to believe.

-First, let's look at the natural logarithm of $$n!$$ so we can work with sum of terms, rather than a product.
-It'll make it easier to work with that way.
+First, let's look at the natural logarithm of $$n!$$ so we can work with a sum of terms, rather than a product.
+Smarter people than me say this is a decent play, so I won't question it.

 $$
     \ln(n!) = \ln(1) + \ln(2) + \dots + \ln{n} = \sum_{x=1}^{n} \ln{x}